tcort/tcadif/README.md

 - QSO valid requires the following fields: `QSO_DATE`, `TIME_ON`, `CALL`, `BAND` or `FREQ`, `MODE`.
 - Unknown Application-defined Fields, User-defined Fields, and Deprecated Fields are ignored.
-- No referential integrity checks have been implemented (e.g. there are no checks that the state is valid for the country).
+- No referential integrity checks have been implemented (e.g. there are no checks that the state is valid for the country, the band is valid for the frequency, etc)).
 - If a field appears more than once in a record, the last instance is the one used.